x-jesse/Reinforcement-Learning/readme.md

 # Algorithms

+This section gives a high-level overview of the RL algorithms implemented in this repo.
+Please see the individual folders and their readmes for in-depth explanations of the code, including derivations and theory.
 I recommend going through the algorithms in the order listed here, since the later algorithms often extend concepts from prior ones.

 ## Q-Learning